Johnson homomorphisms and actions of higher-rank lattices on right-angled Artin groups: --dimension and projection homomorphisms for subgroups of .

 \section{$\SL$--dimension and projection homomorphisms for subgroups of $\outg$.}

 In Section \ref{s:main} we will restrict the actions of certain groups on RAAGs of bounded $\SL$--dimension by using an induction argument based on the number of vertices in $\G$, combined with projection homomorphisms.
 Unfortunately our definition of $\SL$--dimension described in the introduction can behave badly under projection, restriction, and inclusion homomorphisms.
-In particular, if, $v$ is a maximal vertex in a connected graph $\G$, then it is not always true that $d_{SL}(\out(A_{lk[v]})) \leq d_{SL}(\outg)$.
-To get round this problem, we will extend the definition of $\SL$--dimension to arbitrary subgroups of $\outg$, and show that if instead we look at the image of $\outg$ under such homomorphisms, then the $\SL$--dimension will not increase (for instance, it will always be the case that $d_{SL}(P_v(\outg)) \leq d_{SL}(\outg)).$ For the remainder of this section we fix a subgroup $G$ of $\outg$ generated by a subset $T \subset \mathcal{A}_\G$.
-We shall assume that $T$ is maximal, so that $T=\mathcal{A}_\G \cap G$.
-We are going to study the action of $G$ on $H_1(A_\G)$, so to simplify matters we will often want to ignore graph symmetries and inversions.
+In particular, if, $v$ is a maximal vertex in a connected graph $\G$, then it is not always true that $d_{SL}(lk[v]) \leq d_{SL}(\G)$.
+To get round this problem, we define the $\SL$--dimension $\dsl(G)$ of an arbitrary subgroup $G \leq \outg$ and show that if instead we look at the image of $\outg$ under such homomorphisms, then the $\SL$--dimension will not increase (for instance, it will always be the case that $d_{SL}(P_v(\outg)) \leq d_{SL}(\outg)).$

-\begin{proposition} Let $G^0$ be the subgroup of $G$ generated by the extended partial conjugations, inversions, and transvections in $T$ and let $SG^{0}$ be the subgroup of $G$ generated solely by the extended partial conjugations and transvections in $T$.
-Then $G^0$ and $SG^0$ are finite index normal subgroups of $G$. \end{proposition}
+\begin{proposition} Let $G \leq \outg$ be generated by the subset $T=G\cap\mathcal{S}_\G$ of our standard generating set $\mathcal{S}_\G$ of $\out(A_\G)$.
+Let $G^0$ be the subgroup of $G$ generated by the extended partial conjugations, inversions, and transvections in $T$ and let ${\rm{PT}}G^0$ be the subgroup of $G$ generated solely by the extended partial conjugations and transvections in $T$.
+Then $G^0$ and ${\rm{PT}}G^0$ are finite-index normal subgroups of $G$. \end{proposition}